brendanmcc02/masters-thesis/literature-review/career-counselling-literature-review.md

     * A correlation does exist, but it's not as strong as people thought it would be
     * **so, to integrate this into the RS, salary should be a factor in choosing a course, but more emphasis should be placed on other factors, such as personality fit**
 * Social factors are a strong factor in job satisfaction
-    * i.e. colleauge relationships, how the worker feels valued by the manager
+    * i.e. colleague relationships, how the worker feels valued by the manager
 * They mention that the choice of job has a huge impact on an individual's well-being in life, would be good to cite
     * [here](https://pmc.ncbi.nlm.nih.gov/articles/PMC9656398/)
 * vocational mismatch is said to be a frequent regret for many americans